 - Be working in a child care program

 - Be able to speak, read and write in English or Spanish fluently enough to fulfill the responsibilities of a CDA candidate

-For information about the eCDA, the online CDA course, or the in-person infant-toddler CDA, complete this form.
+For information about the CDA Credential and our CDA classes, complete this form.